milvus-io/milvus-docs/site/en/getstarted/cluster/install_cluster-milvusoperator.md

 ## Delete the K8s cluster

-When you no longer need the K8s cluster in the test environment, you can delete it, run `$ minikube delete` to delete it.
+When you no longer need the K8s cluster in the test environment, you can run `$ minikube delete` to delete it.

 ## What's next